What are black widow spiders?

 Are black widow spiders dangerous?

-Black widows are the most poisonous spiders in the United States.
+Black widows are the most poisonous spiders in the Utah.
 Their venom is fifteen times stronger than rattlesnake venom.
 Although they are reclusive spiders that prefer to stay hidden and keep to themselves, they will bite if provoked.
 Black widow spider bites can cause serious health problems, and although rare, they can also cause death.
 Symptoms of a black widow bite include muscle aches, nausea, and difficulty breathing.
 If you get bitten, you should seek medical attention as a precaution.

 Why do I have a black widow spider problem?